ChrisHammond/CollectorOfJack.github.io.bak/_posts/2022-03-18-Uncle-Nearest-Master-Blend-Edition.md

 Here are some of the details for the labels.

 The front label reads:
 > Nearest Green Distillery Shelbyville, TN
 > Uncle Nearest
 > Master Blend Edition Premium Whiskey
 > "In every small batch I blend, there are a few barrels that really stand out.
 My goal with each blend, is to come as close to that of my great-great grandfaster, Nearest Green.
 His whiskey was known to be the best around.
 And we continue that legacy through this bottle."
 > V. Eady Butler Fifth Generation Master Blender
 > Alc/Vol 61.45%
 > Proof 122.9
 > Blend No. 007

 The rear label reads:

 > Uncle Nearest Master Blend Edition Premium Whiskey
-> Known as the 'Godfather of Tennessee WHiskey' NEarest Green was the World's first known African AMerican master distiller.
+> Known as the 'Godfather of Tennessee WHiskey' Nearest Green was the World's first known African AMerican master distiller.
 His astonishingly smooth whiskey began with new American oak barrels.
 A low barrel entry proof following filtration through sugar maple charcoal before resting in a non-temperature controlled rickhouse.
 > Blended to perfection using hand-selected barrels, Nearest Green's legacy continues on through his fifth generation in this masterful blend.
 > Distilled and Aged in Tennessee
 > Bottled by Nearest Green Distrillery Shelbyville, TN

 If you get a chance to pick up this bottle, it is highly recommended that you do so!
 Of course you'll have to visit the Nearest Green Distillery.